Wairau Fault: Seismic hazard

 The recurrence interval of slip events estimated for the fault combined with the estimated time since the last event suggest "that the Wairau Fault is nearing the end of its interseismic period".
-The current estimated seismic hazard from the Wairau Fault is considered to be relatively high.
+The current estimated seismic hazard from the Wairau Fault is considered to be relatively high with a current slip rate of up to 3.5 mm/year to accommodate.
+The magnitude of such an earthquake could be up to 7.7 MW.
+The fault runs alongside State Highway 63 to its end at the township of Renwick and presumably with full rupture would be disruptive to the town of Blenheim which is within 5 km of the fault and the port facilities of Picton less than 20 km away.